 Workers have three years from the date of injury to file a lawsuit seeking damages under FELA.
 Sometimes a worker does not receive a leukemia diagnosis until years after they left their railroad employment.
 In such cases, the three-year period usually begins on the date of diagnosis, or when the person knows or should know that the diagnosis is work-related.

-Rely on a Texas Railroad Leukemia Attorney to Pursue Damages on Your Behalf
+Rely on a Railroad Leukemia Lawyer in Texas to Pursue Damages on Your Behalf

 If you once worked for a railroad and you now have leukemia, the two facts could be related.
 Exposure to chemical solvents at work might have caused your diagnosis, especially if you worked with these chemicals almost daily.